Huawei/Server_Management_Plugin_Ansible/README.md

 II.
 Description

-    This management package provides information and health status query, configuration, deployment and firmware upgrade functions for Huawei servers.
+    Integrated in the Ansible software, Huawei Ansible plug-in is used to manage Huawei servers and connects to the iBMC through the Redfish interface.
+With this plug-in, you can query, configure, deploy, and upgrade the Huawei server.

 III.Supported Software Version